 Both the seconder and the host will hold personal data (and possibly also sensitive personal data) relating to the secondee and so will be subject to obligations under the Data Protection Act 1998 (DPA).

-The seconder will have to disclose personal data relating to the secondee to the host as part of the secondment, and this disclosure is unlikely to require specific consent from the secondee, as it will be in the "legitimate interests" of the employer (Paragraph 6, Schedule 2, DPA).
+The seconder will have to disclose personal data relating to the secondee to the host as part of the secondment, and this disclosure is unlikely to require specific consent from the secondee, as it will be in the legitimate interests of the employer (Paragraph 6, Schedule 2, DPA).
 However, if the seconder wishes to disclose sensitive personal data, it will need the secondee's explicit consent.

-If the disclosure will involve the information going outside the European Economic Area, then the seconder will have to ensure that there is appropriate protection in place, and may have to include specific provisions in the secondment agreement.
+If the disclosure will involve the information going outside the European Economic Area, then the seconder will have to ensure that there is appropriate protection in place, and may have to include specific provisions in the secondment contract.

 Both the seconder and the host will be concerned to protect any of their business secrets to which the secondee may have access.

 The seconder may have sufficient protection as a result of existing provisions in the secondee's contract of employment.
 However, it is likely to want to stress the need for confidentiality during the secondment and may want to introduce new restrictive covenants to prevent the secondee from competing with, or soliciting employees from, the seconder.

 The seconder will also want protection against the host either employing the secondee directly at the end of the secondment period, or competing with the seconder as a result of information obtained during the secondment.

 The host will be concerned about confidentiality, in particular in relation to information that the secondee may obtain during the secondment, the solicitation of its employees and the risk that either the secondee or the seconder could set up in competition.